-This weekend, one of my all time favorite people and one of the most influential in my life passed away.
+This weekend, one of my all time favorite people and also one of the most influential in my life passed away.
 Suddenly.
 Without hardly any warning.
 Her name is Ashleigh Nicole Cox and she is my cousin.
 She was snowshoeing with friends when a sudden avalanche occurred and swept her into a stream where she was buried for 4o minutes before paramedics got her out.
 They were able to retrieve a pulse but the next day, her body shut down and she was taken off of life support.
 To say that we are in shock is a complete understatement.
 The outpouring of messages on Ashleigh’s Facebook indicate how special she was to people.
-But I can’t put all that I want to say in a short Facebook post, nor would I want to.
-So here are 21 reasons why Ashleigh was pretty much as perfect as you can get:
+But I can’t put all that I want to say in a short Facebook post.
+So here are 21 reasons why Ashleigh was incredible to me.

 1. She loved High School Musical as much as me.
 In fact, probably more.
 One time, we stayed up late trying to quote the entire second movie.
-And we did pretty good I have to admit.2.
+And though we should be embarrassed by how spot on we were, there’s no shame.2.
 She had the cutest dimple just below her right eye.
 3. She was oldest grandchild on my dad’s side of the family and as such, all of us littler cousins idolized her.4.
 At reunions, us older girls were inseparable.
-And Ashleigh was our foundation.5.
+And Ashleigh was the leader..5.
 Ashleigh was completely confident in herself.
-But it was a quiet confidence.
-And that made her even better.
+But it was a quiet confidence that was attractive and appealing .

 6. She was so close to the spirit and fully invested in the gospel.
 She allowed the spirit to guide every decision she made.

 7. We emailed for THREE years back and forth, all throughout my high school years and her college years.
 I can’t tell you how much I looked forward to reading her emails.
 She would write novels.
-She wouldn’t just tell me snippets, rather she would tell me dating stories, how her classes were, she even told me when she was sick etc. I loved loved loved those emails and will miss them more than words can say.8.
+She wouldn’t just tell me snippets about her life, rather she would tell me dating stories, how her classes were, etc… I loved loved loved those emails and will miss them more than words can say.8.
 She made everybody feel important.
 Like they were her closest friend.

 9. She loved her family.
 And it was clearly evident.
-9. She loved BYU.
-She didn’t complain and make stereotypes about it like so many do here.
-Rather, she focused on all the great things that BYU offered.10.
+9. She loved BYU.10.
 Ashleigh and I both shared a deep, passionate love for BYU Men’s Volleyball.
 We would discuss it every time we emailed each other.11.
 She was majoring in Human Development.
 Which is what I want to major in.
 She followed what she loved to do and didn’t care what others said about it.

 12. Ashleigh loved to run.
 And she was dang good at it too.